-UD 13 Facilitate more effective interdepartmental coordination among the Office of Design, Department of Public Works, ATLDOT, and Department of Watershed Management to implement street infrastructure improvements that activities multiple benefits, such as integrating traffic calming measures with green infrastructure and increased canopy cover.
+UD 13 Facilitate more effective interdepartmental coordination among the Office of Design, Department of Public Works, ATLOT, and Department of Watershed Management to implement street infrastructure improvements that active multiple benefits, such as integrating traffic calming measures with green infrastructure and increased canopy cover.

-UD 13.1 Align infrastructure investments in streets with the city's Capital Improvement Programs and other public Works and Watershed Management on identifying potential locations for implementing green infrastructure and identifying noting sources.
+UD 13.1 Align infrastructure investments in streets with the city's Capital Improvement Programs and other public funds

+UD 13.2 Collaborate with the Departments of Public Works and Watershed Management on identifying potential locations for implementing green infrastructure and identifying funding sources.

-UD 13.3 Develop citywide curbside management and transportation-related recommendations for the Mixed-Use, industrial, Community, and Open Space Development Patterns using the CAP Curbside Management Action Plan and the Middrown Alliance Curbside Management Action Plan as inspiration and for reference.
+UD 13.3 Develop citywide curbside management and transportation-related recommendations for the Mixed-Use, Industrial, Community, and Open Space Development Patterns using the CAP Curbside Management Action Plan and the Midtown Alliance Curbside Management Action Plan as inspiration and for reference.